alexpmagalhaes/ChIPseq_course/docs/mapping.md

 * We have to consider non-unique alignment due to the short length of reads and high percentage of repetitive regions in the genome (e.g. repetitive regions = >50% of the human genome).

 There are many different tools that have been developed for alignment of next-generation sequencing data, and some that are more suitable to different technologies.
 A popular tool commonly used with ChIP-seq data, and the one that we will be using in this workshop is [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).
-Bowtie2 is a fast and accurate alignment tool that supports gapped, local and paired-end alignment modes and works best for reads that are **at least 50 bp** (shorter read lengths should use [Bowtie1](http://bowtie-bio.sourceforge.net/index.shtml)).
+Bowtie2 is a fast and accurate alignment tool that supports gaped, local and paired-end alignment modes and works best for reads that are **at least 50 bp** (shorter read lengths should use [Bowtie1](http://bowtie-bio.sourceforge.net/index.shtml)).

 ![](https://alexpmagalhaes.github.io/ChIPseq_course/img/softclipping.png)